thomasarmel/qkd_kme_server/CONTRIBUTING.md

 Removing compiler directives (such as `#![forbid(unsafe_code)]` or `#![deny (missing_docs)]`) to validate a pull request is prohibited.
 Removing targets in the GitHub actions workflow is also prohibited: the code must compile and work on all [officially supported platforms](README.md#supported-platforms).

+### Adding New Dependencies

+It's best to limit the addition of new dependencies.
+However, if your contribution absolutely requires new dependencies, then we recommend using **pure-rust crates**, which are more likely to compile the first time on a different machine.
+It will also be easier to offer a static binary, without dependency on shared libraries.

 ---